 Does Pet Insurance Cover Hereditary and Congenital Conditions?

-Understanding Long-Term Health Coverage for Specific Breeds
+Health Coverage for Breeds

 When you bring home a French Bulldog or a Maine Coon, you aren't just getting a companion; you are inheriting a specific genetic blueprint.
 Hereditary conditions are disorders passed down genetically that may not manifest for years, such as Hip Dysplasia or Progressive Retinal Atrophy.
 Congenital conditions, conversely, are physical abnormalities present from birth, such as a cleft palate or a heart murmur.